CARICOM passport: Passport designs

-Future introduction
+Future introduction(s)

 The expectation was that all the member states would have introduced the CARICOM passport by 2008 when the stock of their old passports is depleted.
 This deadline was missed by a year, and by 2009 all CSME participating states had introduced the common passport design.

 The Bahamas has not launched the machine-readable passport, and instead launched the e-passport on 5 December 2007.

 Montserrat is not expected to change the design of its passport because the island is a British overseas territory.

 Passport ranking

-CARICOM Passport rankings by the number of countries and territories their holders could visit without a visa or by obtaining visa on arrival in 2018 were as follows: (Missing from list: Haiti.)
+CARICOM Passport rankings by the number of countries and territories their holders could visit without a visa or by obtaining visa on arrival in 2023 were as follows: